High School Graduation

 Cohort rates track a group of individuals over time.
 The Graduation indicator provides cohort information by estimating the fraction of ninth graders who graduate or complete high school four years later.

 In fall 2008, Virginia for the first time reported a cohort graduation rate based on an actual count of students who were first-time 9th grade students in the 2004-2005 school year.
+In 2012, the U.S. Department of Education began to report state graduation rates using the same cohort graduation method.

 Event rates reveal short-term, year-to-year changes and are useful for evaluating the influences of different events or policies.
 The Dropout indicator is an event indicator because it measures the number of times in a year that a dropout occurred.